abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

 }
 ```

 But validation doesn't work yet.
-If I omit a `[Required]` property or pass in a string to boolean, it just fails.
+If we omit a `[Required]` property or pass in a string to boolean, it just fails.
 We can improve this further.

 ### Utilizing ASP.NET Core's validation tools

-After we've deserialized the payload, we can let ASP.NET take care of the validation. [`IObjectModelValidator`][IObjectModelValidator] interface gives us the tools to validate an object graph with all its properties and sub types.
+After we deserialize the payload, we can let ASP.NET take care of the validation. [`IObjectModelValidator`][IObjectModelValidator] interface gives us the tools to validate an object graph with all its properties and sub types.

 We inject it into our binder, and call its `.Validate()` method after deserialization.